syyyr/arduino-without-ide/README.md

 *Note: this is probably obsolete because this exists: https://github.com/sudar/Arduino-Makefile.
-My solution is very simple, and the other probably works pretty well and pretty similar to the IDE.*
+My solution is very simple, and the other probably works pretty well and is more similar to the IDE.*

 I don't like IDEs (and especially the very trashy Arduino IDE (A-IDE) editor), so I tried to recreate what A-IDE does for you (i. e. compile stuff and upload